 Ashwagandha interacts with Sedatives

-Ashwagandha should not be takes with other sedatives or anti-anxiety drugs.
+Ashwagandha should not be taken with other sedatives or an anti-anxiety drugs.

 Ashwagandha can upset stomach

 Ashwagandha is heavy to digest without digestive spices.
 Large doses of Ashwagandha can cause diarrhea, stomach upset, and vomiting.

 Ashwagandha should be used with caution in peptic ulcer disease as it may cause gastrointestinal irritation.

 Ashwagandha may potentiate barbiturates, Benzodiazepines

 Barbiturates are a drug that acts as a central nervous system depressant, and can, therefore, produce a wide spectrum of effects.
 They reduce the activity of nerves causing muscle relaxation

 and used as sedatives or hypnotics.
 Barbiturates are used in the treatment for anxiety, insomnia, and seizure disorders.
 Benzodiazepines are a class of drugs primarily used for treating anxiety, but they also are effective in treating several other conditions.

 Ashwagandha may potentiate barbiturates, Benzodiazepines, and this additive effect can lead to increased sedation.

 People taking barbiturates, benzodiazepines, and Ashwagandha concurrently should be cautious.